 - MagnifyMoney.com = DA 50

 GetRichSlowly “wins” by conventional SEO standards.
-But, not in actual rankings!
+But, not in actual search engine rankings.

-Let’s look at one more standard SEO measuring stick: number of indexed pages.
+Let’s look at one more standard search engine optimization measuring stick: number of indexed pages.
 GetRichSlowly has more indexed pages than MagnifyMoney.

 - GeRichSlowly.org = 35,200 indexed pages in Google